gvwilson/sdxpy/src/binary/index.md

 | -4      | 100    |
 </div>

-This scheme solves the double zero problem and the hardware to handle it is faster and cheaper.
 We can still tell whether a number is positive or negative by looking at the first bit: negative numbers have a 1, positives have a 0.